-The School of Public Policy offers the following dual degree programs to compliment our Master's in Public Policy & Administration (MPPA) in cooperation with other departments and schools at the University of Massachusetts Amherst.
+The UMass Amherst School of Public Policy offers several dual-degree programs to complement our Master's in Public Policy & Administration (MPPA), in cooperation with other departments and schools at the university.

 Offered with the Isenberg School of Management, the MPPA/MBA is for students who plan to work in an environment that combines aspects of both public and private sector management or who expect to move between business and government positions during their careers.
 The degree can be completed in two-and-a-half years of full-time study.

 Offered with the College of Education, the MPPA/MEd allows students to gain the skills to succeed in research, policy analysis, and management positions in federal and state governmental agencies, consulting organizations, education research groups, and nonprofit organizations working on education issues.
 The degree can be completed in three years of full-time study.

 Offered with the School of Public Health and Health Sciences, the MPPA/MPH prepares students for leadership positions in the public health policy arena, managerial roles at public health nonprofit organizations and advocacy groups, or careers as health policy analysts, research associates, program planners and evaluators, and risk analysts.
 The degree can be completed in three years of full-time study.